-It is, of course, also possible to run the connecting cables of each module to the charge regulator and connect them in parallel there.
+It is of course also possible to run the connecting cables of each module to the charge regulator and connect them in parallel there.
 Laying a single multicore module connection cable is easier than laying two individual PLUS and MINUS cables.

 If you want to use mobile modules on board and don't want to have long cables lying around which could be a trip hazard, you could install sockets in suitable places.
-The sockets could also be used as a deck fitting connection point for solar cables to the charge regulator.
+The sockets could also be used as a deck connection point for solar cables to the charge regulator.
 You can connect several sockets in parallel (connect PLUS with PLUS and MINUS with MINUS).
-Maybe you'll want to experiment with one module first and expand the system later.
+Maybe you want to experiment with one module first and expand the system later.
 You can do this, but try to think about what you want to do now so that you don't have to start all over again later.

 A solar module or photovoltaic module (PV module) converts sunlight into electrical energy.
 Wherever large mounting surfaces are not available for a PV system, there is a preference for modules with a high degree of efficiency.
-In most cases these are modules with mono or polycrystalline cells.
+In most cases these are modules with mono- or polycrystalline cells.
 Monocrystalline modules now reach efficiencies of over 20%.
 Modules with polycrystalline cells tend to be slightly lower with up to 20%.
 Other cell technologies (thin-film, CIS/CIGS) are less efficient.
-Nevertheless, these technologies are worthy of mention, because they have advantages over mono and polycrystalline cells, such as low weight, less loss in scattered light or partial shading, and in high temperatures.
+Nevertheless, these technologies are worthy of mention, because they have advantages over mono- and polycrystalline cells, such as low weight, less loss in scattered light or partial shading, and in high temperatures.
 However, to achieve the same performance as mono- or polycrystalline modules, much larger mounting surfaces are required.

 Module efficiency indicates the percentage of solar irradiation a solar module can convert into electricity.
 It is not the same as the efficiency of the solar cells used in the module, because the size and overall construction also influence the efficiency of the module as a whole.
 The basic element of most modules is the photovoltaic cell, which usually consists of the semiconductor material, silicon.
 Due to the different ways in which silicon is processed, a distinction is made between monocrystalline and polycrystalline cells.

 High-purity molten silicon is required for the production of monocrystalline cells.
 Bar-shaped single crystals are extracted from the silicon melt and then cut into wafers.
 The monocrystalline cells produced in this way guarantee high efficiencies of over 20%.
-This means that they are able to convert about 1/5 of solar irradiation into electrical energy.
+This means that they are able to convert about 1/5 of solar irradiation into electrical energy

 The manufacturing process of polycrystalline, often also called multicrystalline cells, is simpler.
-Here liquid silicon is poured into blocks and these are then cut into wafers.
+Here liquid silicon is poured into blocks and the blocks are then cut into wafers.
 When the material solidifies, it does not form a single crystal, but many different crystal structures.
 Polycrystalline modules usually give off a bluish shimmer.
-Due to the uneven crystal structure, light hitting is reflected differently, causing the cell surface to twinkle.
+Due to the uneven crystal structure, light hitting it is reflected differently, causing the cell surface to twinkle.
 Polycrystalline cells are cheaper to produce, but have a slightly lower efficiency than monocrystalline cells.